matthiasroos/barcodeRaspi/README.md

 A small POS software for a small group based on a Raspberry Pi, a touchscreen and a barcode scanner

-Software: Raspbian Stretch with desktop
+Software: Raspbian Buster with desktop

 Additional packages: python3-wxgtk4.0